yegor256/blog/_posts/2018/sep/2018-09-05-monolithic-repositories.md

 It took almost three weeks of waiting and four hours of work, just to move a small piece of JavaScript code to a new repository and release it separately.
 Was it worth it?
 Well, I think it was.
-But <del>many</del> most other blog post authors, who I managed to find, think that it would be better to keep everything in a single monolithic repo, mostly because it's better for _productivity_.
+But ~~many~~ most other blog post authors, who I managed to find, think that it would be better to keep everything in a single monolithic repo, mostly because it's better for _productivity_.
 For example,